Capgemini/xrm-datamigration-xrmtoolbox/README.md

 2. Select the location to save the data.

-3. Load an existing config file by clicking the 'Load' button (Optional Step)
+3. If you have a saved export config from [Export Config File](#export-config-file), click **Load**  to open this.
+Alternatively, adjust these settings now or leave the defaults.

 4. Select the Target Connection String then select the location of the schema file.